 Language Acquisition Research Group

-Our research team investigates how children from 2- to 6-years-old acquire grammatical structures, and how they interpret sentences with quantifiers such as every and only, and ones with logical connectives such as if, … then, and, and or.
+Our research team investigates how children from 2- to 6-years-old acquire grammatical structures, and how they interpret sentences, especially ones containing quantifiers such as every and only, and ones with logical connectives such as if, … then, and, and or.
 Much of our research has focused on children’s understanding of sentence that contain combinations of these words in different languages.
 Members of our team have been investigating language acquisition in English, Mandarin Chinese, Japanese and Turkish.

 We also study children’s understanding of sentences with complex structures.
 For example, we are interested in whether children know that sometimes a pronoun, such as he, can sometimes pick out the same individual as a name, but at other times cannot.
 As an example, adults know that the pronoun he can refer to Spot in the sentence “Spot said that he brushed Big Bird.”
 Adults also know that the pronoun he cannot refer to Spot in the sentence “It was Spot that he brushed.”
 This contrast is interesting because Spot precedes the pronoun he in both sentences, so a comprehension strategy based on linear order would fail to explain the contrast.
 In view of contrasts like this one, linguists have proposed that children’s language understanding is based on hierarchical structure, and not on linear order.
 Our experiments with children are designed to evaluate hypotheses such as the ‘structure-dependence’ of children’s grammars.